 where $A_j(p)$ is the pixel value at position $p$ of the $j$th activation mask, $e_j(p)$ and $e_0(p)$ is the corresponding vertices position on blendshape mesh $e_j$ and neutral blendshape mesh $e_0$, respectively.
 The activation masks are further normalized between 0 and 1.
 Given the activation mask $A_j$ for each of the 51 blendshape meshes, the $i$th weight mask $M_i$ is formulated as a linear combination of the activation masks weighted by the current blendshape weight $\boldsymbol{\alpha}$ and fixed blendshape weight $\hat{\boldsymbol{\alpha}}_i$ corresponding to the $i$th key expression:

 where $\boldsymbol{\alpha}^j$ is the $j$th element of $\boldsymbol{\alpha}$. $M_0$ is given by $M_0 = \max(0, 1-{\sum}_{i=1}^{19}M_i)$.

-There are many existing performance driven facial animation methods generating blendshape weights with depth camera\cite{weise2011realtime, li2013realtime, bouaziz2013online} or single RGB camera\cite{cao20133d, cao2014displaced,chaudhuri2019joint}.
+Many existing performance-driven facial animation methods generate blendshape weights with depth camera\cite{weise2011realtime, li2013realtime, bouaziz2013online} or single RGB camera\cite{cao20133d, cao2014displaced,chaudhuri2019joint}.
 As blendshape weights have semantic meaning, it's easy for artists to manually adjust the rigging parameters.